Proposing a Program

 Continuing Program Authorization

 After each program occurrence, the faculty director should submit a written report to the Study Abroad Director so that continuing program approval can be considered.
-Faculty proposing recurring programs must submit an updated proposal form by November 1 each year.
+Faculty proposing recurring programs must complete the online proposal form by November 1 each year.
 It does not need to be approved by the Curriculum Committee unless there are significant changes to course content.

 Forms and resources for faculty-led programs